AdobeDocs/genstudio.en/help/tutorials/add-references.md

 recommendations: noDisplay
 ---

-# Add References to GenStudio
+# Add brand references to GenStudio

 References are a collection of user-defined brand guidelines added to GenStudio that ensure any AI-generated content is customized to align with the specific brand identity, enabling effective personalization of content.